enricmacias/EMLMenuBar/README.md

   ```objective-c
   @interface EMLMainViewController : UIViewController <EMLMenuBarDelegate, EMLMenuBarDataSource>
   ```
-3. Assign the delegate and datasource to it.
+3. Assign the delegate and datasource to your UIViewController.

   ![alt tag](https://raw.github.com/enricmacias/EMLMenuBar/master/Preview/usage2.png)
 4. Implement the EMLMenuBarDataSource and its required methods: